Honor Thy Dunes

 Thank you to everyone who sent in comments and attended the hearing on November 8th.

-The Coastal Commission upheld the Coastal Act and the 2011 Coastal Development Permit and denied the amendment proposal which would have allowed large-scale development in environmentally sensitive habitat area (ESHA) and would have degraded endangered species habitat for red-legged frogs.
+The Coastal Commission upheld the Coastal Act and the 2011 Coastal Development Permit and denied the amendment proposal which would have allowed large-scale development in environmentally sensitive habitat area (ESHA) and would have degraded endangered species habitat corridor for California red-legged frogs.

 See our most recent updates at the bottom of the page.